lomomike/WCFFaultInterceptionExample/README.md

 WCFFaultInterceptionExample
 ===========================

-Exampla illustrate c creation WCF faults by Unity interceptor
+Example illustration of creation WCF faults by Unity interceptor